The Red Detachment of Women (1961 film): Cultural Revolution

 The reality is that some of the soldiers fell into a low ebb in the political movements after 1949 because of the experience of being captured by the Kuomintang or being married to "politically incorrect" people.
-Writers and artists who created the Red Detachment of Women series of works of art were also buffeted to varying degrees.
+Writers and artists who created the Red Detachment of Women series of works of art also faced repercussions to varying degrees.
 Bai Shuxiang (白淑湘), the first actress to play Wu Qionghua in the ballet Red Detachment of Women, was labeled as “destructive Revolutionary opera" and "counter-revolutionary” and was once sent to a Labor camp.
-The screenwriter, director, and former head of the National Ballet of China, Li Chengxiang (李承祥), was dismissed as a "capitalist roader" and locked up in a cowshed until the capitalist needed him to play the villain "Nanba Tian南霸天".
+The screenwriter, director, and former head of the National Ballet of China, Li Chengxiang (李承祥), was dismissed as a "capitalist roader" and locked up in a cowshed until the capitalist needed him to play the villain "Nanba Tian"(南霸天).
 The archetype and the artistic image, two groups that are far apart from each other, suddenly became class enemies.
 They are the shadow of the on-stage glorious Red Detachment of Women, where the light of history turns dark.

 Feminism

-Unlike Western feminism, Chinese socialist feminism was mobilized by the country's leader and the Party gave authority and power to works of art that allow them to use the power of art to influence the public.
+Unlike Western feminism, Chinese socialist feminism was mobilized by the country's leader and the Chinese Communist Party gave authority and power to works of art that allows them to influence the public.
 One of the main goals of China's revolutionary journey was to focus on the liberation of women.
 Under the Party's mandate, women were emancipated from tradition and it is so important since this indicates a huge revolutionary change that women are as capable as men.
 “The Red Detachment of Women” was created base on the archetype of the all-female battalion and the film strongly promoted the theme that women can also serve as soldiers and do revolutions.
 Mao has a famous slogan “women hold up half the sky”.
 Feminists around the world praised him a lot due to this line.
 Heroines under Mao's communist theatre challenged the traditional stereotyped women.
 Theses female characters fought for women's liberation and gender equalitarianism.
 Just like Qiong Hua, she fought for her unfortunate life and against feudal patriarchy.

 Unlike the ballet version of The Red Detachment of Women, the 1961 film places greater emphasis on the connection between sexual repression of women and class oppression through its narration of Honglian's difficult life and the "wood-made dummy" in her bed, which symbolizes her dead husband.

 However, in recent years some feminist scholars criticized what he called feminism politics.
 Revolutionary artistic production seems to embrace the female population, it also erased femininity.
 The communist artwork heroine all have a common characteristic which is women act like a man.
 Therefore, Mao's heroines are concluded as having the characteristics of “gender erasure”, and scholars consider this seems to be built on the stereotype of a pre-existing gender pattern assigned to women.